weyandtim/electricity_usage/doc/api.rst

 get the personal free tier subscription of Electricity Maps which can be obtained here `<https://api-portal.electricitymaps.com/>`_

-For more informaion on how to set up electricity_usage view instalation
+For more informaion on how to set up electricity_usage view installation.

 How does electricity Maps work:
 -------------------------------

-On subscribing to electricity Maps you will be granted a authentification token it is used along with an area Code such as 'DE' for Germany to retriev detailed data about area speciffic electricity consumption and production.
+On subscribing to Electricity Maps you will be granted a authentification token it is used along with an area Code such as 'DE' for Germany to retriev detailed data about area speciffic electricity consumption and production.